blitzagency/cookiecutter-django/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ## Git Commit Zen

 - Limit commit header lines to 80 characters
-- Always include a scope
-- Always include a subject
+- Always include a type, scope, & subject
 - Subjects should use the imperative tense; "Change, Fix, Remove" in lieu of "Changed, Fixed, Removed" or "Changes, Fixes, Removes".
 - Include body text if more information is helpful.